Conflict and climate change drive water crisis in Syria | DW | 13.12.2021

 The lack of water is having serious consequences for more than just agriculture.
 According to UNICEF, poor water quality is leading to significantly more cases diseases such as diarrhea, especially among children.
 Low water levels also threaten the power supply.
 Around 3 million people in northeastern Syria get their electricity primarily from three hydroelectric power plants on the Euphrates River.

-The water crisis is even worse in the Hasaka region, some 200 kilometers (124 miles) as the crow flies east of Ayid Saghir.
+The water crisis is even worse in the Hasaka region, some 200 kilometers (124 miles) east of Ayid Saghir.
 Hasakah, in the past called the "breadbasket of Syria," once produced around half of the country's grain.
 Today, the reservoirs north of the regional capital al-Hasakah have shrunk to large puddles where young men catch fish with their bare hands.

 The city's river, the Khabur, which is supposed to supply drinking water, has dried up due to the lack of rain.
 All that remains for the people of al-Hasakah at the moment is the Alouk water pumping station near the Turkish border.
 But for the last two years the waterworks, which supply more than 460,000 people with drinking water, have only functioned intermittently.